 Broadstairs is a picturesque seaside town in Kent, sitting between Margate in the North and Ramsgate in the South, this stretch of coast contains some of the nearest beaches to London and is only just over an hour away.
 The locality to London makes Broadstairs a perfect day trip option with some of the closest beaches.

 This part of the Kent coast has 7 bays all offering something slightly different from town beaches, to surfing beaches, and all with soft sand and white chalk cliffs.
-Three of the bays have 2017 Blue Flag status: Botany Bay, Joss Bay and Stone Bay.

 The most northerly of the Broadstairs bays and probably the least commercialised with a long soft sandy beach, white chalk cliffs, individual chalk stacks and arches.

 When the tide flows out you get one of the best chalk reefs on the British coast.

 A sandy beach with high chalk cliffs.
 Typically not so busy as those around it as a little harder to park

 Good views from the clifftop pub on the northern section of the beach.

 Joss Bay is a large sandy beach and is known as a very good surfing spot and home to Joss Bay Surf School.